-- The Group has issued guarantees related to workers' compensation liabilities. - Under the terms of Commonwealth capital grants provided to the Group, the Commonwealth is entitled to a refund or share in the proceeds arising from the sale of a grant-funded asset. - At 30 June 2020, the Group had contingent liabilities of \$2,225,000 (2019: \$2,225,000) related to three 50-year lease arrangements with the Housing Authority for the construction of new accommodation facilities.
+- The Group has issued guarantees related to workers' compensation liabilities. - At 30 June 2021, the Group had contingent liabilities of \$2,225,000 (2020: \$2,225,000) related to three 50-year lease arrangements with the Housing Authority for the construction of new accommodation facilities.
 These contingent liabilities will only become payable on breaches of the terms of the agreements. - Certain claims arising with employees have been made against certain controlled entities in the ordinary course of business, some of which involve litigation or arbitration.
 The Directors do not consider that the outcome of any of these claims will have a materially adverse impact of the financial position of the Group.